Best Things to Do on a Sunday (40+ Ideas)

 Spending time with friends on the weekend is one of life’s little luxuries!
 And if you want more ideas than the ones below, make sure to check out this list of over 100 things to do with friends.

 Bring along some buffet food, some light champagne, and good conversation for a perfect end to your weekend.
-Use our picnic foods list to help inspire you.
+Use this picnic foods list to help inspire you.

 Related: Best Picnic Essentials to Plan the Perfect Picnic